kyren/webrtc-unreliable/README.md

 WebRTC)](http://www.stormbrewers.com/blog/webrtc-data-channels-without-signaling-aka-hacking-the-crap-out-of-webrtc/)

 Allows you to write a game server in rust with browser based clients and UDP-like networking.
-Uses hyper, tokio, and openssl internally and provides a futures API to the server.
+Uses hyper, tokio, and openssl internally and provides an external futures API.

 This crate supports many of the necessary protocols in WebRTC to the *barest minimum*.
 You should expect ONLY WebRTC data channels to function, and only in